watsonpaul80/tipping_monster/README.md

 Trained models are uploaded to S3 rather than stored in the repository.
 See [Docs/model_storage.md](Docs/model_storage.md) for details on downloading the latest model tarball from the `tipping-monster` bucket.
-The inference scripts will automatically fetch the specified model if it is missing locally.
+The inference scripts automatically choose the newest `tipping-monster-xgb-model-*.tar.gz` in the repository root.
+If no model is found, they exit with `FileNotFoundError` and instruct you to download one from S3 or train locally.
+When a path is provided via `--model`, that file is downloaded if missing locally.

 ## Model Transparency and Self‑Training